zalando/pg_view/README.rst

 - per-partition information
 - memory stats

-pg_view can be especially helpful when you’re monitoring system load, query locks and I/O utilization during lengthy data migrations.
-It’s also useful when you’re running servers 24x7 and aiming for zero downtime.
+pg_view can be especially helpful when you're monitoring system load, query locks and I/O utilization during lengthy data migrations.
+It's also useful when you're running servers 24x7 and aiming for zero downtime.
 Learn more about it at `tech.zalando.com <https://tech.zalando.com/blog/getting-a-quick-view-of-your-postgresql-stats/>`_.

 Table of Contents
 --------